vaila-multimodaltoolbox/vaila/README.md

   Set-ExecutionPolicy RemoteSigned
   ```

-5. ** the Instructions Displayed by the Script:**
+5. **The Instructions Displayed by the Script:**

 The script will:

-- Set up the Conda environment using vaila_win.yaml.
+- Set up the Conda environment using `vaila_win.yaml` inside directory/folder `yaml_for_conda_env`.
 - Install FFmpeg using winget or Chocolatey if necessary.
 - Copy program files to C:\ProgramData\vaila.
-- Configure the vaila profile in Windows Terminal.
+- Configure the vaila profile in Windows Terminal (recommend you have Windows Terminal installed on your computer).
-- Create a Desktop shortcut and a Start Menu shortcut.
+- Create a Desktop a Start Menu shortcut.

-If the Windows Terminal profile was not automatically added, follow the instructions below to manually add it.
+6. **If the Windows Terminal profile was not automatically added, follow the instructions below to manually add it. (if necessary)**

 ### Manual Addition to Windows Terminal (if necessary)